michellelimsh/planet/README.md

-# PlaNET
+# PlaNET: Blueprinting the Future of Transport

-PlaNET is an application designed for city planners to better understand and improve their transportation systems
+PlaNET is an application designed for city planners to better understand and improve their transportation systems.

 ## Inspiration